p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 * **Attack** - make a Weapon Attack.
 You can perform two Attack Actions on your Turn if each Attack uses a different limb and weapon.
 * **Contest** - perform a Contest, such as Disarming or Distracting a foe.
 * **Move** - move a distance up to your Speed, including traversing terrain.
 You may take your other Action at any point during the movement.
-When you focus on your Move, you may move an additional (15ft).
+When you focus on your Move, you may move (15ft) more, in addition to High Rolling any Checks.
-* **Task** - perform a Task.
+* **Task** - perform a Task, like picking a lock or breaking down a door.
 You can perform two Task Actions on your turn as long as they are different Tasks.
 * **Defend** - gain an additional Reaction until the start of your next Turn.
 When you focus on Defending, you High Roll all Reactions until the start of your next Turn.

 ## Checks
 Actions require you to roll a check to determine the success or failure of that action.
-A Check is performed by rolling a d10 and adding your Bonus from the relevant Skill, as well as any other modifiers, such as Advantage or Disadvantage.
+A Check is performed by rolling a d10 and adding your Bonus from the relevant Skill, as well as any other modifiers, such as High Roll or Low Roll.
 Depending on the Action you’re using to make the Check, it is either compared against a Task Rank or the Contest of another Character, or both.

+### High Roll and Low Roll
-If you are Focused (Advantage) on a Check, you roll 2d10 and take the higher of the two results.
-If you are Distracted (Disadvantage )on a Check, you roll 2d10 and take the lower of the two results, and you do not automatically succeed on Tasks with a Rank lower than your Skill Rank.
+Frequently, circumstances will be in a character's favor, or against them.
+This often comes in the form of High Rolling and Low Rollg a Check.
+When you High Roll a Check, you roll 2d10 and take the higher of the two results.
+When you Low Roll a Check, you roll 2d10 and take the lower of the two results, and you do not automatically succeed on Tasks with a Rank lower than your Skill Rank.
+If circumstances would cause you to both High Roll and Low Roll a Check, they cancel each other out, no matter how many instances of High Roll or Low Roll you have.

+>*For example, Mudo is chasing a Bandit through a large crowd.
+Due to the loud noise and bustling people, Mudo would Low Roll his Acuity Check to locate the fleeing bandit.
+To counteract this, Mudo focuses on his Acuity Check, which would let him Righ Roll it.
+The two situations cancel each other out.
+If Mudo was also suffering from a fear effect that causes him to Low Roll his Checks, it would still be cancelled out by focusing on the Acuity Check.*

 ## Attacks
 Attacks are the primary method for inflicting Injuries on your foes.
 To Attack, you must choose a Target.
 A Target is not just a particular character or object, but also where on that character or object you are trying to strike or hit, such as the head or arm on a person or the windows of a house.
 All Targets can be classified as one of three types: Bulk, Brim, and Ace.